Liberal Democratic Party of Moldova: History

 On December 27, 2008, the Liberal Democratic Women's Organization was created within the PLDM, and on January 24, 2009 – the Association of Elderly Persons.
 Also, the Liberal Democratic Association of People active in the cultural field was created on January 31, 2008 within the framework of the party.

 At the parliamentary elections of April 5, 2009, PLDM obtained 12.43% of the votes, with 15 seats in the Parliament of Moldova.
 At the early elections of July 29, PLDM gained 16.57% of the votes and was represented in the Parliament by 18 deputies.

 Together with deputies from the LP, DPM and AMN, the Liberal Democratic Party of Moldova formed the new majority coalition in the Legislative - the Alliance for European Integration.

 On September 25, 2009, the Parliament gave the vote of trust to the Government and Prime Minister Vlad Filat, president of PLDM.
-Besides the Prime Minister, PLDM is represented in the government by six ministers: Iurie Leanca, Alexandru Tanase, Veaceslav Negrută, Victor Bodiu, Vladimir Hotineanu, Victor Catan.
+Besides the Prime Minister, PLDM is represented in the government by six ministers: Iurie Leancă, Alexandru Tănase, Veaceslav Negruță, Victor Bodiu, Vladimir Hotineanu, Victor Catan.

-The Third Extraordinary Congress of the PLDM took place on December 19, 2009 in Chişinău.
+The Third Extraordinary Congress of the PLDM took place on December 19, 2009 in Chișinău.
 It was attended by 1,800 delegates from local party organizations, representing over 35,000 members of the PLDM.
 The delegates to the congress made changes in the political program of the party, given the new status of LDPM as the governing party.

 Following the parliamentary elections of November 28, 2010, PLDM is governing.
 The Second Filat Cabinet has seven Liberal Democratic ministers.

 In 2009, the PLDM applied for membership in the pan-European centre-right European People's Party (EPP).
 Since February 10, 2011 the party has held observer status in this organisation.

-On April 10, 2011, the fourth congress of the Liberal Democratic Party of Moldova took place in Chişinău.
+On April 10, 2011, the fourth congress of the Liberal Democratic Party of Moldova took place in Chișinău.
 It was attended by over 2,400 delegates.
-The resignation of the senior vice-president of PLDM, Alexandru Tanase, was accepted during the forum.
-Instead, Iurie Leanca was appointed in that position.
-Also, Victor Bodiu was announced as a candidate for the position of mayor of Chişinău in the local elections of June 5, 2011.
+The resignation of the senior vice-president of PLDM, Alexandru Tănase, was accepted during the forum.
+Instead, Iurie Leancă was appointed in that position.
+Also, Victor Bodiu was announced as a candidate for the position of mayor of Chișinău in the local elections of June 5, 2011.